-Digital based infrastructure is regularly under threat and day in, day out, within the Stripe OLT SOC team, we spend our time responding to these threats.
-The most concerning incidents we face are dedicated campaigns against a particular individual or corporate entity.
-These dedicated campaigns are often built upon a foundation of Open-Source Intelligence (OSINT) Gathering.
+Digital-based infrastructure is regularly under threat and day in, day out, within the Stripe OLT SOC team, we spend our time responding to these threats.ย The most concerning incidents we face are dedicated campaigns against a particular individual or corporate entity.
+These campaigns are often built upon a foundation of open-source intelligence (OSINT) gathering.

 What is OSINT?

-OSINT is defined as โpublicly available information appearing in print or electronic form including radio, television, newspapers, journals, the Internet, commercial databases, and videos, graphics, and drawings.โ.
-For many individualsโ vast quantities of information have already been documented within the publicly accessible digital space.
-Be it through social media accounts, ancestry websites, government documents or information leaked during data breaches, and much of this data is only a few Google searches away.
+OSINT is defined as โpublicly available information appearing in print or electronic form including radio, television, newspapers, journals, the Internet, commercial databases, and videos, graphics, and drawingsโ.
+For many individuals, vast quantities of information have already been documented within the publicly accessible digital space.
+Whether it through social media accounts, ancestry websites, government documents or information leaked during data breaches, much of this data is only a few Google searches away.

 By utilising this information, those with malicious intentions can leverage various avenues of exploitation to gain access where they shouldnโt.
 The most common tactic is using gathered intelligence combined with social engineering.